PolymeshAssociation/polymesh-local/README.md

 Individual pieces can be brought up by using the `--only` flag on start

 _NOTE: This package requires docker and docker-compose to run.
-They must be installed on the user's system beforehand_
+They must be installed on the user's system beforehand.
+The docker daemon must be running for this tool to work_

+_NOTE: For Mac and Windows users, docker should be allocated at least 4GB of memory.
+This can be done through the docker UI_

 ### Getting Started